Reed-CompBio/spras/docs/tutorial/advanced.rst

 Sets options that apply to the entire workflow.

-- Examples: the container framework (docker, singularity, dsub), where to pull container images from, and technical settings like hash_length.
+- Examples: the container framework (docker, singularity, dsub) and where to pull container images from

 running spras with multiple parameter combinations with multiple algorithms on multiple Datasets
 - for the tutorial we are only doing one dataset